armscye/armscye/packages/container/README.md

 _Parameters_

-- `token`: The unique identifier of the entry you want to retrieve.
+- `token`: The unique identifier of the entry to retrieve.

 _Returns_